AudioKit/AUv3-Example-App/README.md

 **CocoaPods**
 This repo uses CocoaPods to easily add AudioKit to your project.

 Using the `Terminal` app in your mac, change directories to the folder that contains this project.
-The correct directory contains a file called `podfile`
+The correct directory contains a file called `Podfile`

 Run `pod install` from the command line.
 This will add AudioKit & AudioKit UI to project